Do You Need a Police Report for a Bicycle Injury Claim?

 • Interpretations of who violated traffic laws

 That means if a report unfairly assigns blame to you, it doesn’t prevent you from pursuing a claim or succeeding in court.
+California follows comparative negligence rules, meaning you may still recover compensation even if you were partially at fault.

 Why Police Opinions Are Limited